 Swimming under a waterfall could be the ultimate Hawaiian fantasy.
 There are several waterfalls on Maui that have a pool underneath them, perfect for swimming.

 You can find most of these on Maui’s North shore, specifically on the road to Hana.

 A popular waterfall optimal for swimming is Twin Falls.
 This is a great activity for the whole family as it’s a short 5-10 minute hike to get to the two flowing waterfalls.
 Get here early as this area tends to get crowded.

 9. Learn to Surf

 Hawaii is the Mecca of surfing, and although you won’t be charging Jaws anytime soon, there are plenty of beginner spots around the island perfect for surf lessons.

 Launiopoko, Breakwall, Ukemehame, and the Cove, just to name a few.
 Taking the time to do a lesson is well worth your time and money.
 You’ll learn the basic skills, safety, and etiquette which is essential in Hawaiian waters.

 10. Explore Maui’s Pristine North Shore

-If you want a slower pace then head to Maui’s North Shore.
-This is part of the island is less crowded, less developed, and much cooler compared to the popular spots of Lahaina and Kihei.
+If you want a slower pace, then head to Maui’s North Shore.
+This is part of the island is less crowded, less developed, and much cooler than the popular spots of Lahaina and Kihei.

-Whether you’re searching for rest and relaxation or a tropical adventure, Maui has a little something for everyone.
+Whether you’re searching for relaxation or a tropical adventure, Maui has a little something for everyone.